Linaro/website/_posts/events/2023-11-03-need-your-device-s-use-of-open-source-software-to-be-more-production-ready-linaro-can-lend-a-hand.md

 title: Need your device’s use of open-source software to be more production-ready?
 Linaro can lend a hand.
 event: Linaro-webinar-developer-services
-description: Davide Ricci Director Developer Services
+description: "Speaker: Davide Ricci Director Developer Services"
 location: |-
   📆 Date: December 12th 2023
   🕒 Time: 4pm GMT